CoRT: Complementary Rankings from Transformers: Experiments

-\textbf{Re-ranking Results.} The results, reported in Table \ref{tab:rerank}, show superior ranking quality in terms of MRR@10 for candidates from \projname{BM25}.
+\mysubsub{Re-ranking Results} As illustrated in figure \ref{fig:topx}, using \projname{BM25} as first-stage ranking appears to result in superior end-to-end ranking quality in terms of MRR@10.
 This is especially true, if low numbers of candidates are used.
 We also notice earlier saturation\footnote{In our definition, saturation is reached, when doubling the number of candidates results in less than $0.5\%$ increase of the respective metric} of MRR@10 for \projname{BM25}, which is illustrated in Figure \ref{fig:topx}.
 Only 64 candidates from \projname{BM25} are sufficient to achieve top results with this re-ranker.
 In contrast, 256 candidates from BM25 are needed to reach the point of saturation, which translates in quadrupled re-ranking time.
-We also report the recall for the top-20 re-ranked positions (RECALL@20) and the recall for all candidates that were available for the re-ranker (RECALL@ALL).
-It shows how many of the relevant passages, that are included by the candidates, could be ranked among the top-20 re-ranked positions.
-Compared to BM25, 6.3 to 15.2 p.p. more relevant passages could be positioned among the top-20 ranks due to \projname{}, while the gain of total recall ranges between 11.2 and 15.4 p.p.